RewardsX-Main-Plugin/docs/docs/rewardads/integration.md

-# RewardADs Integration Guide
+# Integration

+# Getting Started

 Monetize your platform in a few easy steps with RewardADs.

 ## Requirements

 1. Your platform must be set up and verified at [dash.rewardsx.net](https://dash.rewardsx.net).
-   If you haven't completed this yet, follow the steps in our [Getting Started](https://docs.rewardsx.net/getting-started/) guide.
+   If you haven't completed this yet, follow the steps in our [Getting Started](/rewardads/website/getting-started/) guide.

 ## Configuration Parameters